-The nearest heritage asset is Wickridge Farm House (1238209) and Cottage to North of Wickridge Farm House (1238296) which are both Grade II listed and located circa 200 metres to the North East from the nearest point of the site's boundary outlined in the accompanying location plan.
-It is buffer in place between the asset and the site as there is a line of trees and an separating the two and as a result the site is a satisfactory distance away not to
+The nearest heritage asset is Hawkwood College (1222649) which is Grade II listed and located circa 195 metres from the nearest point of the site's boundary.
+It is considered that a large buffer is in place between the asset and the site because of a woodland and the local topography separating the two and as a result the site is a satisfactory distance away not to impact this asset.